 I’ve just done a very, very song-heavy tour with Boyzone with 24 songs on the set.
 So, we were performing songs from over 20 years ago, from the first album, the second, third, fourth and fifth album and we were also doing songs from the most recent album, Thank You and Goodnight.
 I suppose one song that never fails to interest me to perform is the Boyzone song, You Needed Me.
 I love that song.
 For a Westlife song, I love Swear It Again.
 That’s a lovely song to perform.

 The fans today, are they different to your fans from the 90s?
 Obviously back then, your fans would wait outside hotel rooms in freezing cold conditions …

 I tell you what, they might not be as crazy at the start of the night, but four or five songs in and they’re exactly the same as they were when they were teenagers.
 I swear to God.
 I think we take fans back to their teenage years when they hear different songs and it reminds them of where they were and what they were doing.
 It just allows them to feel young again.
 Our fans of yesterday, they come to the show now and they bring their own kids.
-Like I said, there’s people in their late 80s at our shows, little kids and everything in between.
-So, there’s about three or four different generations of people coming to see us and our music is timeless.
+As I said, there are people in their late 80s at our shows, little kids and everything in between.
+So, there are about three or four different generations of people coming to see us and our music is timeless.
 It reminds people of what they were doing when that particular song was out and it brings back memories for them all.